chetnashah/webconcepts/cssbasics.md

 ```

+### Margin collapsing

+The spec explains that margins between block elements collapse.
+This means that if you have an element with a top margin immediately after an element with a bottom margin, rather than the total space being the sum of these two margins, the margin collapses, and so **will essentially become as large as the larger of the two margins.**

 ### css variables

 Custom properties (sometimes referred to as CSS variables or cascading variables) are entities defined by CSS authors that contain specific values to be reused throughout a document.